‘Rogue One’: A Timeline Of Events Fans Need To Know For Added Enjoyment [Spoilers]

 Catalyst: A Rogue One Novel

-Much in the same way Lucasfilm collaborated with Chuck Wendig to launch the Aftermath trilogy prior to The Force Awakens, they hired James Luceno to pin Catalyst: A Rogue One Novel.
+Much in the same way Lucasfilm collaborated with Chuck Wendig to launch the Aftermath trilogy prior to The Force Awakens, they hired James Luceno to pen Catalyst: A Rogue One Novel.
 The difference of course is that Catalyst has a direct tie-in to Rogue One.

 Catalyst follows Galen Erso the scientist working on a power that will revolutionize the universe.
 His childhood friend and Empire leader Orson Krennic has plans for the power that Erso may not find as gratifying.
 The story focuses on what seems to be the main power source of the Death Star that is seen in Rogue One, A New Hope, and Return of the Jedi.